BjornL1/to_the_list_gd2/README.md

 - Django allauth was installed and used to create the Sign up, Login and Log out functionality.

 ### List management
-All lists include the following information: Name, Number of Items (quantity), Status of Items (Done or Not Done), and Public/Private or External status, along with an edit/clone button.
+All lists include the following information: Name, Number of Items (quantity), Clone Count, Public/Private status (button for list owner), View Items button, Edit/Clone Button.
 Their presentation and options depend on whether the user owns the list or not.
 All lists owned by the logged-in user will be displayed first under the heading 'My Lists,' while public lists owned by other users are displayed under 'Other Lists'."

-For a logged-in user, the following information will be presented for all lists (owned by either the logged-in user or other users):

-- Name: Name of the list.
-- Created by: The owner of the list.
-- Clone Count: Displays how many times the list has been cloned by other users.
-- Number of Items: Number of items added to the list.

 For lists owned by the logged-in user, the following additional information will be displayed:

+- Name
+- Created by:
+- Clone Count:
+- Items:
-- Public/Private: For each list, a toggle switch displays the status of the list.
+- Public/Private Toggle Button: For each list, a toggle switch displays the status of the list.
-- Public lists are shared lists visible to any logged-in user.
-- Private lists are only visible and editable by the logged-in user.
+- View Items Button (to view and direcly edit specific items)
 - Edit button: This button leads to an editing page where the user can choose to clone, rename, or delete the list, or access the items that belong to the list.

-For public lists shared by other users, the following additional information will be displayed to the logged-in user:
+For a logged-in user, the following information will be presented for lists in the section for other lists:

-- External: A text indicating that it belongs to another user.
+- Name
+- Created by:
+- Clone Count:
+- Items:
+- Public status text
+- View Items Button (to view which items belongs to the list).
-- Clone button: This button allows the logged-in user to clone the list.
+- Clone Button: This button is for cloning a public list, the cloned list will be owned by the logged in user.

 **My Lists**